-Following admission to the DNP program, a student's progress is evaluated by the GAPR Committee upon completion of each nursing course.
-To remain in good standing, DNP students must attain a minimum grade of "B" in all courses offered by the School of Nursing.
+Following admission to a graduate program in the School of Nursing, the GAPR Committee evaluates a student's progress upon completion of each nursing course.
+To remain in good standing, graduate students must attain a minimum grade of "B" in all courses offered by the School of Nursing.
 Courses offered by the School of Business must be completed with a "C" or better.